 Sponsored by C3 Teachers and the National Council for the Social Studies, the IDM Institute is back with a virtual experience for the summer of 2020!
 The Institute introduces the Inquiry Design Model (IDM) and features hands-on opportunities for teachers to develop inquiry materials for use in their classrooms and to join a larger community of educators who share an interest in invigorating their classrooms through inquiry-based teaching and learning.

-The institute will focus on introducing IDM and crafting inquiries, combination of whole group and small group work with classroom teachers, administrators, curriculum specialists/coaches.
-We will provide the tools and connections educational leaders need to deliver an IDM workshop in their schools or school systems and to scale up the IDM approach.
-Lunch will be provided.
+IDM is a unique approach to creating curriculum and instructional materials while relying on teacher expertise and experience.
+Through whole group and small group work with classroom teachers, administrators, curriculum specialists/coaches, we provide the tools and connections educational leaders need to deliver an IDM workshop in their schools or school systems and to scale up the IDM approach.

-Cost: $459 NCSS members / $599 nonmembers
+Cost: $299 NCSS members / $399 nonmembers

 Following the Inquiry Design Model (IDM)™, participants will develop a blueprint that begins with a compelling question and moves to the elements necessary to support students as they address that question in a thoughtful and informed fashion.
 Sessions are designed to actively engage participants in the construction of an inquiry by focusing on its key elements: questions, tasks, and sources.
 In doing so, participants will understand the conceptual foundations of inquiry and how to create additional materials on content topics that resonate with their students.